jeffreycwitt/pl339/docs/01-introduction.md

 <div class="discussion" markdown="1">

 So it's now its your turn.
 I want to hear about you and why you chose this course.
-Let's do this using some of the course tools we're going to use in this course.
 Using the hypothesis annotation tool, answer the following question.

 <span class="respond"/> This is an elective course, so presumably you "chose it" because it was of interest to you.
 So who are you and what was it about the title or description of the course that struck your interest?